-When employees start utilizing new business software, it's imperative that the platform be intuitive, easy-to-use, and streamlined for the most efficient workflows.
+When employees start utilizing new business software, it's imperative that the platform be intuitive, easy-to-use, and streamlined for the most efficient workflows (even the complex ones).
 This is either consummated or crippled in the software’s user interface (UI).
 UI encompasses how a platform is interacted with, responded to, and perceived by users.
 It’s up to the software developer to proactively and intentionally design the UI with the end user in mind for every use case.

 Unfortunately, most business software platforms are still far behind the apps and consumer websites of today in terms of function and beauty.
 Many such business software solutions seem to ignore the user interface altogether.
 However, there's a growing expectation for streamlined display and simple functionality to enable new and veteran business users to master business platforms quickly.

 While veteran team members who were around during implementation and the initial training will naturally have the most knowledge on how to use a new business software solution, good user interface design ensures that future hires have a minimal learning curve and will feel comfortable and confident with the system from Day 1.
 A smooth UI helps reduce time and materials for onboarding and diminishes the risk of human error once employees begin navigating the platform on their own.

 Poor UI can intimidate, confuse or frustrate employees who use it daily.
 And the less technologically savvy the employee is, the more such inefficiency is accelerated.
 Bad UI can make a job a nightmare.
 Not only does this lead to dissatisfied teammates, it also lowers productivity levels, can lead to user mistakes with the potential to cut into profit margins, and can even result in higher levels of employee turnover.